-Members pay a $250 non-refundable deposit (due December 20th), and 8 monthly payments (January through August).
+Members pay a $250 non-refundable deposit and 8 monthly payments (January through August).
 You will be billed electronically, and you may use bank or credit card payments.
-Total cost for the 2020 season is estimated at between $1,600 and $1,800 per skater for rehearsals, costumes, props, competition registration, photos/videos, and all other program expenses.
-The final cost will be announced after the casting call.
+Total cost for the season is generally around $2,000 per skater for rehearsals, coaching, ice time, costumes, props, competition registration, photos/videos, and all other program expenses.
+The final cost is announced after the casting call.

 How do we communicate with each other about all the details?

 We do not use email to keep you updated about the many logistical details we navigate in EPIC Productions once the season begins.
 Instead, we use a free app called Slack that organizes conversations into channels for easier discussion management.
 See the Communication page for details about how to set up and use Slack.

 What if I need to drop out of the program?

 When skaters leave the program mid-season, all their ensembles have to be re-choreographed and re-cast, which represents a lot of time and effort for coaches and the other skaters.
 We do understand that injury sometimes means skaters have to leave the program.
 Please schedule a meeting with the Director to discuss your situation no matter why you need to leave the group.
 We don’t offer refunds for past months, but you will not be charged for the balance of the season if you have to leave because of injury.
 Skaters who choose to leave mid-season for personal reasons must meet with the Director to discuss, and may not be eligible for membership the following year.
 Regardless of the reason, the deposit is non-refundable.